 The fourth is the Yoga/Brata Ritual which starts at 6:00 a.m. on the day of Nyepi and continues to 6:00 a.m. the next day.
 The faithful Balinese spend this day in meditation.

-The Sixth are The Dharma Shanti Rituals which as performed after all the Nyepi rituals are finished and is the closure of this very sacred week in the Balinese Calendar.
+The Sixth are The Dharma Shanti Rituals, reciting ancient scriptures, which are performed after all the Nyepi rituals are finished and mark the closure of this very sacred week in the Balinese Calendar.

 |2017||Tuesday, 28th March||1939|

 |2018||Wednesday, 9th March||1940|